milesix/pexsi/doc/install.rst

    sometimes a **magic parameter**.
 See :ref:`FAQ page <pageFAQ>`.

+.. _build_pexsi:

 Build PEXSI
 ===========

 The recommended method to build PEXSI is to use CMake.
 You may also use the :ref:`old makefile system <Makefile>`.
+However, if you choose to install using the makefile system, please note that you will need to separately install SuperLU_DIST and ParMETIS before proceeding with the installation.

 .. note::